kalafut/kalafut.net/site/content/posts/truth-social-bizarro-world.md

 >"Our military is a disgrace to our soldiers."

 That doesn't make any sense.
 Maybe the person meant "military leadership"?
-The problem is that many comments are this type of word salad that is hard to understand.
+The problem is that many comments are sloppy like this and hard to understand.
 It is tedious to read.

 ## Conclusion